jadamo/spherex_emu/docs/tutorials/training.rst

 ===================

 Training networks on GPUs has exploded in popularity in recent years.
-As such, we have built spherex_emu with full gpu compatability on both linux and macos (arm64) architectures.
+As such, we have built mentat-lss with full gpu compatability on both linux and macos (arm64) architectures.
 The hardest part is thus making sure your enviornment is correctly setup to utilize your hardware.

 Enviornment troubleshooting